Anthony Robinson (serial killer)

-Anthony Eugene Robinson (born September 3, 1986) is an American serial killer who murdered at least 4 women in the Washington, D.C. area and transported their bodies using shopping carts, thus dubbing him the Shopping Cart Killer.
-As of 2025, he has been convicted of the murders of Beth Redmon and Tonita Smith, and will be sentenced in September of 2025.
+Anthony Eugene Robinson (born September 3, 1986) is an American serial killer who murdered at least four women in the Washington, D.C. area and transported their bodies using shopping carts, thus dubbing him the Shopping Cart Killer.
+As of 2025, he has been convicted of the murders of Beth Redmon and Tonita Smith, and was set for sentencing in May of 2026.

 Background

 Prior to his arrest, Robinson worked in waste management and had a "remarkable absence of criminal history".
 He was homeless and lived in multiple areas including New York City, Maryland, and Virginia.

 Victims

 Allene Elizabeth Redmon

-On October 24, 2021, the night of her murder, Redmon, 54, had told her family she was going to a football game with a friend by the name of Ant (Anthony), whom her daughter had never heard of before.
+Redmon, 54, went missing on October 24, 2021.
+She had told her family she was going to a football game with a friend by the name of Ant (Anthony), whom her daughter, Amanda May, had never heard of before.
 Her remains were found with her hands bound in an undeveloped lot in Harrisonburg, Virginia near the Howard Johnson Motel.
 The cause of death is disputed.
 One source stated blunt force trauma, while others suspected asphyxiation due to a cord being tied around Redmon's neck.